thawro/yolo-pytorch/RESEARCH.md

 ### How it works

-* YOLO divides the input image into an S × S grid.
+* YOLO divides the input image into an $S × S$ grid.
 If the center of an object falls into a grid cell, that grid cell is responsible for detecting that object.
 * Each grid cell predicts B bounding boxes and confidence scores for those boxes.
 These confidence scores reflect how confident the model is that the box contains an object and also how accurate it thinks the box is that it predicts.
-The confidence score is defined as _Pr(Object) ∗ IoU(pred, gt)_.
+The confidence score is defined as $Pr(Object) ∗ IoU(pred, gt)$.
 If no object exists in that cell, the confidence scores should be zero.
 Otherwise we want the confidence score to equal the intersection over union (IOU) between the predicted box and the ground truth.
-* Each bounding box consists of 5 predictions: _x_, _y_, _w_, _h_, and confidence.
-The _(x, y)_ coordinates represent the center of the box relative to the bounds of the grid cell.
+* Each bounding box consists of 5 predictions: $x, y, w, h$, and confidence.
+The $(x, y)$ coordinates represent the center of the box relative to the bounds of the grid cell.
 The width and height are predicted relative to the whole image.
 Finally the confidence prediction represents the IoU between the predicted box and any ground truth box.
-* Each grid cell also predicts _C_ conditional class probabilities, _Pr(Class_i|Object)_.
+* Each grid cell also predicts $C$ conditional class probabilities, $Pr(Class_i|Object)$.
 These probabilities are conditioned on the grid cell containing an object.
-We only predict one set of class probabilities per grid cell, regardless of the number of boxes _B_.
+We only predict one set of class probabilities per grid cell, regardless of the number of boxes $B$.
-* predictions are encoded as an _S × S × (B ∗ 5 + C)_ tensor (_S_ - grid size, _B_ - number of bboxes, _C_ - number of classes).
-In paper: 7 × 7 × 30, that is _S = 7_, _B = 2_, _C = 20_ (PASCAL VOC has 20 labels)
+* predictions are encoded as an $S × S × (B ∗ 5 + C)$ tensor ($S$ - grid size, $B$ - number of bboxes, $C$ - number of classes).
+In paper: $7 × 7 × 30$, that is $S = 7, B = 2, C = 20$ (PASCAL VOC has 20 labels)

 <p align="center">
   <img src="https://github.com/thawro/yolo-pytorch/assets/50373360/2304ce9a-56e2-450e-be12-6eb5294b561d" alt="yolo_how" width="500"/>